HaugrNet/eds/accessories/release/README.txt

 Step 3: Configure Wildfly

-In your ${CWS_HOME} directory, there are three folders: wildfly-10, wildfly-11, and wildfly-12.
+In your ${CWS_HOME} directory, there are several folders: wildfly-10, wildfly-11, wildfly-12, and wildfly-13.
 The configuration files needed for a cws installation are contained in these directories.
 You will need to copy these files from these directories to your Wildfly installation.
 Pick the directory that matches the version of your Wildfly installation and perform the following.

 $ cd ${CWS_HOME}/wildfly-1X/modules
 $ sudo cp -r org ${JBOSS_HOME}/modules